jumphone/www/courses/Object_Oriented_Programming/s07_Object_Oriented_Programming/README.md

 <br>

-## Question: Who can explian the usage of this class?
+## Question: Who can explain the usage of this class?

 <br>
 <br>